Zirconium Alloy

 Zr + 2H2O→ZrO2 + 2H2

 At high temperatures, the exothermic reaction of Zr-base alloys with steam is much more intensive and hazardous for the safety of nuclear power plants during accidents like a loss-of-coolant accident (LOCA).
-The main problem of high temperature oxidation is that zirconium cladding rapidly reacts with water steam at high temperature.
+The main problem of high-temperature oxidation is that zirconium cladding rapidly reacts with water steam at high temperatures.
 The oxidation kinetics of relevant zirconium alloys appears to be parabolic in the temperature range of 1000-1500°C for many Zr-based alloys.
-Above 1577°C, the oxide layer transforms from tetragonal to cubic and the oxidation rate even increases.
-Moreover, oxidation of zirconium by water is accompanied by release of hydrogen gas.
-This oxidation is accelerated at high temperatures, e.g., inside a reactor core if the fuel assemblies are no longer completely covered by liquid water and insufficiently cooled.
+Above 1577°C, the oxide layer transforms from tetragonal to cubic, and the oxidation rate even increases.
+Moreover, oxidation of zirconium by water is accompanied by a release of hydrogen gas.
+This oxidation is accelerated at high temperatures, e.g., inside a reactor core, if the fuel assemblies are no longer completely covered by liquid water and insufficiently cooled.
 Metallic zirconium is then oxidized by water/steam to form hydrogen gas according to the following redox reaction:

 Zr + 2H2O→ZrO2 + 2H2 (Q = 190 kJ/mol; Baker and Just)

-Zirconium cladding in the presence of D2O deuterium oxide frequently used as the moderator and coolant in next gen pressurized heavy water reactors that CANDU designed nuclear reactors use would express the same oxidation on exposure to deuterium oxide steam as follows:
+Zirconium cladding in the presence of D2O deuterium oxide is frequently used as the moderator and coolant in next-gen pressurized heavy water reactors that CANDU-designed nuclear reactors use would express the same oxidation on exposure to deuterium oxide steam as follows:

 Zr + 2D2O→ZrO2 + 2D2

-This exothermic reaction, although only occurring at high temperature, is similar to that of alkali metals (such as sodium or potassium) with water.
+Although only occurring at high temperatures, this exothermic reaction is similar to that of alkali metals (such as sodium or potassium) with water.

-Above approximately 800°C there is a phase transformation from the hexagonal (HCP) α-phase to the cubic β-phase (BCC).
-Oxygen, which diffuses into the remaining metal stabilizes the α-phase.
-With cooling, the β phase will transform back to the α phase in which the oxygen concentration is significantly different from that of the oxygen-stabilised α and “prior β”.
-Problem is that these phase transitions make this material very brittle.
-Therefore, there are also three current LOCA licensing criteria (according to 10 CFR 50.46 – ECCS Acceptance Criteria for LWR) for preventing fuel failure (it can fail upon rewet during the introduction of emergency core cooling in a reactor accident, or fail by overstrain under oxide cracks) due to oxygen and hydrogen embrittlement and these criteria limit:
+Above approximately 800°C, there is a phase transformation from the hexagonal (HCP) α-phase to the cubic β-phase (BCC).
+Oxygen, which diffuses into the remaining metal, stabilizes the α-phase.
+With cooling, the β phase will transform back to the α phase in which the oxygen concentration is significantly different from that of the oxygen-stabilized α and “prior β.”
+The problem is that these phase transitions make this material very brittle.
+Therefore, there are also three current LOCA licensing criteria (according to 10 CFR 50.46 – ECCS Acceptance Criteria for LWR) for preventing fuel failure (it can fail upon rewet during the introduction of emergency core cooling in a reactor accident or fail by overstraining under oxide cracks) due to oxygen and hydrogen embrittlement and these criteria limit:

 - Maximum Cladding Oxidation.
 The calculated total oxidation of the cladding shall nowhere exceed 0.17 times the total cladding thickness before oxidation.
-In other words, this criterion limits maximum Equivalent Cladding Reacted (ECR) to 17% during high temperature steam oxidation to ensure adequate ductility during the Emergency Core Cooling System (ECCS) quench and during possible post-LOCA seismic events.
-At the conclusion of the 1973 ECCS hearing, the Commission’s opinion was that retention of ductility in the Zircaloy cladding was the best guarantee of its remaining intact during a loss-of coolant accident.
+In other words, this criterion limits maximum Equivalent Cladding Reacted (ECR) to 17% during high-temperature steam oxidation to ensure adequate ductility during the Emergency Core Cooling System (ECCS) quench and possible post-LOCA seismic events.
+After the 1973 ECCS hearing, the Commission’s opinion was that retention of ductility in the Zircaloy cladding was the best guarantee of its remaining intact during a loss-of-coolant accident.
 The original 17% maximum cladding oxidation limit was derived from ring compression tests performed on oxidized rings of Zircaloy cladding that were intended to show under what temperature and oxidation conditions residual ductility would be present after a LOCA.
-During a loss-of-coolant accident (LOCA), fuel rods are expected to balloon, rupture, and then oxidize as the temperature continues to rise up toward the peak cladding temperature.
-Oxidation on the inside of the cladding is also expected in the ruptured region, and maximum cladding oxidation is always found in that location.
-The regulation §50.46 requires calculation of double-sided oxidation in the ruptured region, and it is this amount of oxidation that is compared with the 17% limit to demonstrate ductility.
+During a loss-of-coolant accident (LOCA), fuel rods are expected to balloon, rupture, and then oxidize as the temperature rises toward the peak cladding temperature.
+Oxidation inside the cladding is also expected in the ruptured region, and maximum cladding oxidation is always found in that location.
+Regulation §50.46 requires the calculation of double-sided oxidation in the ruptured region, which is this amount of oxidation, and it is compared with the 17% limit to demonstrate ductility.

 - Peak Cladding Temperature.
 The calculated maximum fuel element cladding temperature shall not exceed 2200°F (1204°C).
-This criterion ensures validity of ECR criterion.
+This criterion ensures the validity of the ECR criterion.

 - Phase transition and additional embrittlement.
-As was written, Above approximately 800°C there is a phase transformation from the hexagonal (HCP) α-phase to the cubic β-phase (BCC).
-Oxygen, which diffuses into the remaining metal stabilizes the α-phase.
-Problem is that above 2200°F these phase transitions and oxygen concentration make this material very brittle.
-Above 1577°C, the oxide layer transforms from tetragonal to cubic and the oxidation rate even increases, but this is well above the range of interest for a limit.
+As was written, Above approximately 800°C, there is a phase transformation from the hexagonal (HCP) α-phase to the cubic β-phase (BCC).
+Oxygen, which diffuses into the remaining metal, stabilizes the α-phase.
+The problem is that above 2200°F, these phase transitions and oxygen concentration make this material very brittle.
+Above 1577°C, the oxide layer transforms from tetragonal to cubic, and the oxidation rate even increases, but this is well above the range of interest for a limit.
 Below 1000°C, the weight gain deviates from parabolic behavior as the alloys transform from the β-phase to the mixed β+α-phase to the α-phase.
-Phase transformation temperatures depend on alloy type, oxygen and hydrogen concentrations.
+Phase transformation temperatures depend on alloy type, oxygen, and hydrogen concentrations.
 Therefore, peak cladding temperature was discussed extensively in the 1973 ECCS hearing, and the 2200°F value arose in connection with the 17% maximum cladding oxidation value.
-The 2200°F value was chosen because the relation between maximum cladding oxidation and ductility broke down for temperatures somewhere between 2200 and 2400°F (no data in between).
+The 2200°F value was chosen because the relation between maximum cladding oxidation and ductility broke down for temperatures between 2200 and 2400°F (no data in between).
 It would, of course, have been possible to choose a higher peak cladding temperature and a correspondingly lower maximum cladding oxidation value.

-Note that, loss-of-coolant accidents (LOCA’s) are hypothetical accidents that would result from the loss of reactor coolant, at a rate in excess of the capability of the reactor coolant makeup system, from breaks in pipes in the reactor coolant pressure boundary up to and including a break equivalent in size to the double-ended rupture of the largest pipe in the reactor coolant system.
+Note that loss-of-coolant accidents (LOCA’s) are hypothetical accidents that would result from the loss of reactor coolant, at a rate over the capability of the reactor coolant makeup system, from breaks in pipes in the reactor coolant pressure boundary up to and including a break equivalent in size to the double-ended rupture of the largest pipe in the reactor coolant system.

 Special Reference: Baker, L., Just, L.C., Studies of Metal Water Reactions at High Temperatures, III.
 Experimental and Theoretical Studies of the Zirconium-Water Reaction, ANL-6548, page 7, May 1962